lmullen/lincolnmullen.com/source/research/index.markdown

 ---
 layout: page
 title: Research
-navigation: true
 ---

+### Dissertation

-### Dissertation: The Varieties of Religious Conversion: The Origins of Religious Choice in the United States
+*The Varieties of Religious Conversion: The Origins of Religious Choice in the United States*, Brandeis University (expected 2014)

 <div class="abstract">